 Mini Bio (1)

-King graduated from Connecticut College with a BA in Government.
-He also holds an MA in Film Studies from the University of Amsterdam, Holland; and a Degree in Feature Film Directing from the Amsterdam School of the Arts (Maurits Binger Film Institute), Postgraduate.
-He taught Screenwriting and Turning Novels into Film for two years at Emerson College and was a filmmaker-in-residence and professor of film at Lynn University in Boca Raton, Florida.
+Michael graduated from Connecticut College with a B.A. in Government.
+He also holds an M.A. in Film Studies from the University of Amsterdam, Netherlands and a postgraduate degree in Feature Film Directing from the Amsterdam Academy of Arts (Maurits Binger Film Institute).
+Michael taught screenwriting and film for two years at Emerson College and was a filmmaker-in-residence and professor of film at Lynn University in Boca Raton, Florida.
 In 2009, Michael was awarded Switzerland's Carl Lutz Medal of Freedom.
 He is a former board member of the International Documentary Association.
 Michael is also a member of the Directors Guild of America.
 He was presented Connecticut College's 2010 Harriet Buescher Lawrence '34 Prize for his lifework in film and television.

 - IMDb Mini Biography By: mongozen